QUOTES-Tennis-Reaction to Djokovic medical exemption to play in Australian Open | Sports-Games

 QUOTES-Tennis-Reaction to Djokovic medical exemption to play in Australian Open

-AUSTRALIAN PRIME MINISTER SCOTT MORRISON "They (the Victorian government) have provided him with an exemption to come to Australia, and so we then act in accordance with that decision."
-ACTING VICTORIAN SPORTS MINISTER JAALA PULFORD "I think lots of people in the Victorian community will find this to be a disappointing outcome.

-Following are reactions to Novak Djokovic's announcement that he will defend his Australian Open title this month after receiving a medical exemption from getting vaccinated against COVID-19.
+Following are reactions to Novak Djokovic's announcement that he will defend his Australian Open title this month after receiving a medical exemption from the requirement to be vaccinated against COVID-19.
 AUSTRALIAN PRIME MINISTER SCOTT MORRISON

-"They (the Victorian government) have provided him with an exemption to come to Australia, and so we then act in accordance with that decision."
-ACTING VICTORIAN SPORTS MINISTER JAALA PULFORD
+"We await his presentation and what evidence he provides us to support that (exemption).
+If that evidence is insufficient, then he won't be treated any different to anyone else and he'll be on the next plane home.
+There should be no special rules for Novak Djokovic at all.
+None whatsoever."
+RETIRED AUSTRALIAN PLAYER-TURNED-MEDIA PUNDIT SAM GROTH

+"Novak Djokovic being granted a medical exemption to play the Australian Open is a decision that spits in the face of every Victorian and Australian.
+"When I first saw it, I can't say I was surprised but for a guy that has said he will never disclose anything about his medical status, to come out and say he has the exemption was a brazen move.

 "I think lots of people in the Victorian community will find this to be a disappointing outcome.
 But the process is the process; nobody has had special treatment."
 AUSTRALIAN OPEN BOSS CRAIG TILEY